 You really did not answer the ? of what trouble codes did the dealer retrieve.
 I'm assuming you paid for diagnostics, therefore you should demand what the codes are.

-a shop that is versed in this type of repair is in order and I hope you get to the bottom of it. sorry i could be more help but i am in pa too far away to asess it for you. good luck Roy
+the cat code is an efficiency code. it needs to be replaced. it is hard to say about the fuel mileage without looking at the o2 sensor readings as they would directly effect fuel usage. a shop that is versed in this type of repair is in order and I hope you get to the bottom of it. sorry i could be more help but i am in pa too far away to asess it for you. good luck Roy

 invoice says "Hook up scan tool fuel trim is fine--tests both air fuel sensors and oxygen sensor OK.
 There is a PO420 code for catalitic convertors.
 There is a bulletin for ECM replacement first.
 Then retest.
 May need convertors also??"